Kerry Walking Holiday

 Your Guided Walking Holiday To Kerry

-Experience the Kingdom of Kerry on this guided four night walking trip, where we’ll enjoy one of Ireland's most stunning county’s on foot.
+Experience the Kingdom of Kerry on this guided four night hiking trip, where we’ll enjoy one of Ireland's most stunning county’s on foot.
 We’ll be based in Killarney, which is perfectly located to take day excursions around Kerry.
 First we’ll explore Killarney National Park and take in its stunning scenery, including the Three Lakes of Killarney and the magical Torc Waterfall.
 Our Ring of Kerry and Wild Atlantic Way experience will include a vigorous hike up Knocknadobar Mountain, a visit to the charming town of Cahersiveen, exploring the Dingle Peninsula.
 Plus we’ll enjoy a refreshment in the South Pole Inn, previously owned by Tom Crean, Ireland’s famous Antarctic explorer.
 Discover the dramatic scenery and fascinating history of Kerry that will reignite your love for Ireland!

 Activity Level: Challenging